hpeters/ApRoamControl/README.txt

 ApRoamControl tries to overcome this by monitoring the signal to noise ratio that each access point is receiving from the station.
-If it finds that there is an access point with a significantly higher signal to noise ratio it will send the station a deauthication packet over the access point it is currently connect to.
+If it finds that there is an access point with a significantly higher signal to noise ratio it will send the station a deauthication packet over the access point it is currently connected to.

 The Android station will then hopefully connect to the stronger accces point.
 It is entirely up to the Android station what access point it connects to so it might not always connect to the strongest one.